 PARTS OF A WHOLE

 Well, parts of the guitar are all hi-end hardware.
 Tremolo is called G6RV.
 It reminiscent of GOTOHs 510T FST.
 I don’t know certainly but they are very similar from the trem block design to the place where trem arm pops in.
 You can look for GOTOH 510T FST and compare yourselves.
 Anyway, saddles are made by Raw Vintage.
-Old style bent steel saddles which are perfect.
+Old style bent steel saddles.

 The tuners are staggered Hipshots Grip-Lock model with its open gear mechanism and string lock unit.
 I didn’t use the tremolo agressively but i love it how lock the strings.
 But i particularly loved their 18:1 sensitivity.
 Pretty accurate and precise.